Depression and anxiety: the individual is coming apart. Public polarization: the community is coming apart – or so they seem to be.

 Still, there may be some actual or potential scenarios in which promoting a particular form of communal life can nurture, rather than undermine, other forms—and we should look for a change of this sort.
 For example, critics have objected to residential community associations, or “walled communities”, on the grounds that they undermine attachment to the polity at large and erode the social cohesion and trust needed to promote social justice and sustain the democratic process.
 Might it then be possible to reform urban planning so that people can nurture strong local communities without undermining attachment to the national community, perhaps even strengthening broader forms of public-spiritedness?
 This points to the need for public policy recommendations explicitly designed to favor complementing forms of communal attachments.

 The conflicts are there, but they are the kind of conflicts functioning societies ought to be able to hold, without breaking the society apart.
-And that is why it is indeed imperative to recognize and resist Mass Society wherever its sticky fingers reach – whether it is in our private lives in the spiritual sources of our social existence.
+And that is why it is indeed imperative to recognize and resist Mass Society wherever its sticky fingers reach – whether it is in our private lives or in the spiritual sources of our social existence.